-- Parents are proud and impressed on how Damian is dealing with our new procedures. - Open communication is important, demonstrated by frequent and consistent communication through a school wide standard at the classroom and school wide level. - Great communication with faculty, staff, scholars and parents, all stakeholders are aware of the 7th strengths and activities that the school is doing.
+Parents are proud and impressed on how Damian is dealing with our new procedures.

+Open communication is important, demonstrated by frequent and consistent communication through a school wide standard at the classroom and school wide level.

+Great communication with faculty, staff, scholars and parents, all stakeholders are aware of the 7th strengths and activities that the school is doing.
 The ideas and opinions of the teachers are heard and valued.
-Very positive and everyone is willing to help one another. - Students feel comfortable being at school and have expressed their feelings of some sort of normalcy.
+Very positive and everyone is willing to help one another.

+Students feel comfortable being at school and have expressed their feelings of some sort of normalcy.
 Parents are happy with the expectations our school implements.

-- Students first - Continue to attempt 'normalcy' with dress-up days and other typical campus activities - Academic, social and emotional needs are a priority and addressed.
+Continue to attempt 'normalcy' with dress-up days and other typical campus activities

-- Students first - Continue to attempt 'normalcy' with dress-up days and other typical campus activities - Academic, social and emotional needs are a priority and addressed.
+Continue to attempt 'normalcy' with dress-up days and other typical campus activities